Documentation

 1. Go to Settings > Image Sources

-3. Under Overlay check the box for “Overlay”
+3. Under Overlay, check the box for “Enable”

 4. Skip all other options